jaromeyer/XPS9570-Catalina/README.md

 and copy your customized EFI folder into the newly mounted EFI partition.
 You should now be able to boot your computer without the USB flash drive attached.
 If you're having issues with specific parts like Wi-Fi, Bluetooth, or Audio, have a look at the corresponding sections in this repository and open an issue if you are unable to solve them.

-## 🛠 Configuration
+## 🛠 Hardware
 This section talks about configuring the EFI folder for your exact hardware.

 Almost all changes are done inside the OpenCore configuration file.
-Use the provided version of [ProperTree](https://github.com/corpnewt/ProperTree) to edit `EFI/OC/config.plist`.
+I strongly recommend using either [ProperTree](https://github.com/corpnewt/ProperTree) or Xcode to edit `EFI/OC/config.plist`.

 ### 🔈 Audio
-By default, the audio can be a bit buggy.
-When using headphones, after some time the audio randomly stops.
+Without any modifications, the headphone jack is buggy.
+External microphones aren't detected and the audio output may randomly stop working or start making weird noises.
 Sometimes un- and replugging the headphones works, but that's pretty annoying and unreliable.
-To permanently fix this issue you will have to install [ComboJack](https://github.com/hackintosh-stuff/ComboJack/tree/master/ComboJack_Installer) from the ```tools``` folder by running `install.sh`.
+To permanently fix this issue you will have to install [this fork of ComboJack](https://github.com/lvs1974/ComboJack).

 ### 📶 Wi-Fi/Bluetooth
 The stock Killer Wi-Fi card will never be supported in macOS.
 So to use Wi-Fi, you will have to replace it for a supported card.
 This repository is configured to work out-of-the-box with both the Dell DW1830 and DW1560 wireless adapter.

-Another option for a fraction of the price is the [Dell DW1820a](https://www.aliexpress.com/item/32918457901.html).
+Another option for a fraction of the price would be the [Dell DW1820a](https://www.aliexpress.com/item/32918457901.html).
 However it is a bit slower than the cards mentioned above and in my experience has problems with some 5GHz networks.

 ### 📺 Display
 This repository contains configs for both FHD and 4K.
 Just choose the one that matches your setup and rename it to `config.plist`.